Skip to main content

 • Other Stainless Steel Dishwashers We Tested

-When used inside a dishwasher instead of plastic, it’s been proven to muffle operating sound, offer a better cleaning experience, and dry dishes more efficiently.
-It’s true that stainless steel dishwashers are a bit more expensive, but you’ll reap the benefits of that extra hundred dollars or so.
+When used in place of plastic, stainless steel has been proven to muffle operating sound, offer a better cleaning experience, and help dry dishes more effectively.
+Dishwashers with fully stainless-steel tubs are indeed a bit more expensive, but there’s always a range to consider, and you’ll certainly reap the benefits of any extra cost.

-A person holding a clear wine glass outside the Bosch 800 Series dishwasher.
+A person holding a clear wine glass in front of an open Bosch 800 Series SHP78CM5N dishwasher.

 Credit: Reviewed / Jonathan Chan